openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * An instance of Prometheus Operator for managing Prometheus and Alertmanager resources in user namespaces.
 * A [Grafana Operator](https://operatorhub.io/operator/grafana-operator)

-Once a `MonitoringStack` custom resource (CR) has been created, the operator will deploy the appropriate resources in the `MonitoringStackOperator`'s namespace based on how the stack is configured.
+Once a `MonitoringStack` custom resource (CR) has been created, the operator will deploy the appropriate resources in the MonitoringStack Operator's namespace based on how the stack is configured.
 In a simple case, this might be:

 * a Prometheus CR
 * an Alertmanager CR